 The Essex and Kent Scottish

-- Colonel-in-Chief - His Royal Highness Prince Michael of Kent, GVCO
+- His Royal Highness - His Royal Highness Prince Michael of Kent, GVCO, CD

 - Honorary Lieutenant-Colonel - Dave Woodall

-- Commanding Officer - Major Mark Douglas, CD
+- Commanding Officer - Lieutenant-Colonel John Hodgins, CD

-- Regimental Sergeant Major - Chief Warrant Officer Cyril Cheng, CD
+- Regimental Sergeant Major - Master Warrant Officer Brian Jordan, CD

-- Officer Commanding A Company - Captain Dave Mimnagh
+- Officer Commanding A Company - Major Dave Mimnagh

 - Regimental Major - Major (Retired) Greg Childs, CD, ESM

 Prince Michael of Kent has been our Colonel-in-Chief since 14 November 2001.
-He visited his Regiment in Canada in March 2002, October 2007 and June 2009.
+He visited his Regiment in Canada in March 2002, October 2007 and June 2009; and at Dieppe, France in 2012.
+On 19 October 2015 in London, UK the CO presented Prince Michael with his Canadian Forces Decoration (CD) for 12 years of service in the Canadian Forces.
 Prince Michael is a member of the Royal Family and a cousin to Her Majesty Queen Elizabeth II and HRH Prince Philip, The Duke of Edinburgh.
 His appointment follows that of his father HRH Prince George, Duke of Kent (1937-1942) and his mother HRH Princess Marina, Duchess of Kent (1942-1968).

 HONORARY LIEUTENANT-COLONEL DAVE WOODALL